ihmcrobotics/ihmc-build/README.md

 ##### Publishing releases

-Set `bintrayUsername` and `bintrayApiKey` in `~/.gradle/gradle.properties` after generating an API key on Bintray.
+Set `publishUsername` and `publishPassword` in `~/.gradle/gradle.properties` to your Sonatype JIRA credentials.

 `gradle publish -PpublishUrl=ihmcRelease`

-The above command publishes `your-project-0.1.0.jar` to Bintray if the `openSource` option is set to "true" in the `ihmc` block.
+The above command publishes `your-project-0.1.0.jar` to Maven Central if the `openSource` option is set to "true" in the `ihmc` block.
 Otherwise, it will publish to Artifactory `proprietary-releases`.

 ##### Publishing locally